 Hurricane Ian expected to intensify rapidly and hit Florida as major storm this week

-Hurricane Ian moved near the Cayman Islands and closer to western Cuba early Monday on a track to hit Florida as a major hurricane this week.
-Ian was forecast to intensify rapidly and become a major hurricane as soon as late Monday before becoming an even stronger Category 4 hurricane over warm Gulf of Mexico waters before striking the west central coast of Florida on Wednesday.
+Hurricane Ian was growing stronger as it approached the western tip of Cuba on Monday, on a track to hit the west coast of Florida as a major hurricane as early as Wednesday.
+Ian was forecast to hit Cuba as a major hurricane and then become an even stronger Category 4 with top winds of 140 mph over warm Gulf of Mexico waters before striking Florida along a stretch of coast including the Tampa Bay area.

+Tampa and St. Petersburg appeared to be among the most likely targets for their first direct hit by a major hurricane in a century.

+"Please treat this storm seriously.
+It's the real deal.
+This is not a drill," Hillsborough County Emergency Management Director Timothy Dudley said at a Monday news conference on storm preparations in Tampa, where some mandatory evacuations were ordered.

+"What it means is, we're not going to come help you.
+If you don't do it, you're on your own," Gualtieri said.

+The evacuation zone is all along Tampa Bay and the rivers that feed it, encompassing MacDill Air Force Base, Tampa International Airport and well-known neighborhoods such as parts of Hyde Park, Davis Islands and Ybor City.

 At 11 a.m.
-EDT on Monday, Ian was moving northwest at 13 mph, about 100 miles west of Grand Cayman, according to the National Hurricane Center.
-It had maximum sustained winds of 80 mph.
+EDT on Monday, Ian was about 375 miles south of Key West, Gov. Ron DeSantis said during a press conference.
+The storm was moving northwest at 13 mph, about 240 miles southeast of the western tip of Cuba, according to the National Hurricane Center.
+Its maximum sustained winds increased to 80 mph.

 A surge of up to 10 feet of ocean water and 10 inches of rain, with as much as 15 inches in isolated areas, was predicted for the Tampa Bay area.
 That's enough water to inundate low-lying coastal communities.